deepskies/DeepUQ/README.md

 Add poetry to your python install
 > pip install poetry

-Then, from within the DeepDiagnostics repo, run the following:
+Then, from within the DeepUQ repo, run the following:

 Install the pyproject file
 > poetry install